 - Where a parent requests that educators apply un-medicated products (ie nappy rash cream, moisturising lip balm, moisturiser) there must be an agreed approach to documentation and communication between both parties.
-The parent must provide clear instructions on when and how much to administer- this can be done via the Medication Record.
-Educators will also use the medication log to confirm that this has been administered. - o In the case of sunscreen (if this is to be ongoing) then the parent must complete an "Alternative Sunscreen Form", health support agreement (hsp120), and a safety & risk management plan (hsp121).
+The parent must provide clear instructions on when and how much to administer- this can be done via verbal agreement and expectation with no documentation, for example, nappy rash cream is applied at every nappy change" or via the Green Medication Record.
+In this case, educators will also complete the record to confirm that this has been administered. - o In the case of sunscreen (if this is to be ongoing) then the parent must complete an "Alternative Sunscreen Form", health support agreement (hsp120), and a safety & risk management plan (hsp121).